JamesClonk/kubeone-dcs-kubernetes/README.md

 Login to the DCS+ management portal and go to [Catalog](https://portal.swisscomcloud.com/catalog/).
 From there you can order a new **vCloudDirector API User**.
 Make sure to leave *"Read only user?"* unchecked, otherwise your new API user will not be able to do anything!

 See the official DCS+ documentation on [Cloud Director API Users](https://dcsguide.scapp.swisscom.com/ug3/dcs_portal.html#cloud-director-api-user) for more information.

+> **Note**: Once you have created the API user, you will need contact Swisscom Support and request the additional permission **"vApp > Preserve ExtraConfig Elements during OVA Import and Export"** to be configured for that user, it is required if you want to use the vCloud-CSI in your Kubernetes cluster!

 Configure the new API username and password in `terraform.tfvars -> vcd_user | vcd_password` and `credentials.yaml -> VCD_USER | VCD_PASSWORD`.
 Make sure to also set the API URL at `vcd_url` and `VCD_URL` respectively.
 Check out the official DCS+ documentation on how to determine the API URL value, see [Cloud Director API - API access methods](https://dcsguide.scapp.swisscom.com/ug3/vcloud_director.html#api-access-methods).